 In the Gap Analysis you will find:

 Need help working through the Gap Analysis or assessing your FSP’s Fit and Proper status?

 We are ready to assist and answer any questions you may have.
 Contact your nearest Masthead regional office to schedule an appointment with one of our experienced compliance officers or send us a message.

 It is important that FSPs have a thorough understanding of the definitions and requirements applicable to them, and the impact these have on their business, processes, training plans and reporting requirements contained in Board Notice 194 of 2017.

 Legislation stipulates that FSPs align their business processes to the Fit and Proper Requirements.
-Failure to do so means that an FSP would not be allowed to practice or might face penalties for non-compliance.
+Failure to do so means that an FSP is not compliant and would not be allowed to practice or might face penalties for non-compliance.

-FSPs therefore need to continuously review their business processes and plan accordingly to ensure that they meet all Fit and Proper requirements.
+FSPs therefore need to continuously review their business processes and plan accordingly to ensure that they are managing their compliance and meet all Fit and Proper requirements.